pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 and the need to share our process openly in the [previous section][the process is the product].
 Taking this idea a step further, we need a way to explicitly share _patterns_ of practice.
-Fiona Murphy and Danny Kingsley explored some possibilities for doing this using [decision trees], or what I prefer to call
+Fiona Murphy and Danny Kingsley explored some possibilities for doing this using [decision trees] during an unworkshop session.
+Decision trees direct the focus onto concrete, actionable things we can do.
+Decision trees, in this context, describe patterns of practice (that is to say _behavior_) that can actually _guide_ the practice of research.
-<dfn id="def:research-guides">research guides</dfn>, during an unworkshop
-session.
-Research guides direct the focus onto concrete, actionable things we can do.

-Of course, the idea with these guides is not to mandate specific research practices, but to create a way to share our patterns of practice in a collaborative, peer-to-peer sort of way.
-If we can come up with a way to do this in a very general way, this approach has the potential to make a real difference in how we practice as researchers, and maybe even blur the line between researchers and practitioners.
-This vision is painted more beautifully in the foreword to one of my favorite books on typography.
-Here I quote, substituting the practice of research or scholarship for the practice of typography, since what is described could be applied to many practices:
+Of course, the idea with these decision trees is not to mandate specific research practices, but to create a way to practice and share our patterns of practice in a collaborative, peer-to-peer sort of way.
+This vision is painted beautifully in the foreword to one of my favorite books on typography.
+Here I quote, substituting the practice of research or scholarship for the practice of typography, since what is described could be applied to many types of
+practices:

 <figure class="bq grab">